-Forty semester hours in History: 105 or 106, 202, 203, two additional 100 or 200-level survey courses, 390, 411, and three additional courses at the 300-400 level.
-Also required is a Foreign Language cognate consisting of four semester hours.
+Thirty-six semester hours in History: twenty hours in 100- and 200-level that must include HIST 202 and HIST 203; twelve hours at the 300-level; and HIST 411 (4 hours).
+Also required is a Foreign Language cognate consisting of four semester hours beyond the general education competency level.
 The Foreign Language cognate should not be taken pass/fail.